Income Protection Insurance Advice

 Most policies don’t cover inabilities to work arising from:

-Some policies may have additional exclusions around dangerous occupations or risky hobbies, so always talk to your financial advisor about what a specific policy covers.
+Some policies may have health exclusions or include exclusions for dangerous occupations or risky hobbies, so always talk to your financial adviser about what a specific policy covers.

 No. Income protection insurance pays out a percentage of your last 12 months of income if you’re unable to work due to injury or illness.
 It’s not the same thing as redundancy insurance, which pays out if you’re fired or made redundant.